Enhancing customer and colleague experience with employee feedback

 Now official Hive partners, we spoke to department head and Hive Project Lead, Danielle Chan, to find out how her team got employee feedback firmly onto the strategic agenda and designed an employee engagement index that links to three core People objectives.

 Hey Danielle!
 Can you start by telling us a bit about the Culture Project that you’re leading at Community Integrated Care?

 “When our new CEO started back in August 2017, one of the first things he did was create our brand new 5 year strategy, WE DARE.
 As part of this, I was given the responsibility for our Culture Project.
-Our Executive Team at the time knew that if we didn’t get the culture bit right, the strategy wouldn’t work; it’s like that saying, ‘Culture eats strategy for breakfast, every time!’
+Our CEO and our People Director at the time knew that if we didn’t get the culture bit right, the strategy wouldn’t work; it’s like that saying, ‘Culture eats strategy for breakfast, every time!’

 One of the big objectives for our Culture Project was to support our organisational ambition to be a recognised great place to work.
 I knew the first thing my team and I had to do was to get real buy-in for the concept of colleague engagement and experience at a senior level.
 As an organisation, a lot of what we do is about the lives of the people we support, but we needed leaders and managers to start making the link between better colleague experiences and better customer experiences.

 The first step we took was to really define our new Employee Values Proposition (EVP) or ‘The Deal’ as it came to be known: what should it feel like for colleagues to be part of our charity, what should they expect from us, and importantly, what would we expect in return.
 As part of our organisational strategy launch—which was a series of massive roadshows across all six of our divisions—we took our new EVP statements out to all colleagues and they definitely resonated with people and galvanized them.”